 BNY Mellon SA/NV's management has tested the goodwill for impairment at BNY Mellon SA/NV level, which was determined to be the cash generating unit.
 We refer to section 1 (Accounting policies) for the determination of the cash generating unit.
-The impairment testing exercise was scheduled and performed before the year-end, using half year actual figures and budgets prepared as of 30 June 2015, compared to prior year, when the impairment exercise was executed after the year-end.
+The impairment testing exercise was scheduled and performed before the year-end, using half year actual figures and budgets prepared as of 30 June 2016, compared to prior year.

-No impairment losses on goodwill were recognized during the year ended 31 December 2015 (2014: nil).
+No impairment losses on goodwill were recognized during the year ended 31 December 2016 (2015: nil).

 The recoverable amount for BNY Mellon SA/NV has been calculated based on the value in use.
 This value in use was determined by discounting the future cash flows expected to be generated from the cash generating unit's continuing use.
-Unless indicated otherwise, value in use in 2015 was determined in a similar manner as in prior years.
+Unless indicated otherwise, value in use in 2016 was determined in a similar manner as in prior years.
 The calculation of the value in use was based on the following key assumptions:

-- Cash flows were projected based on net earnings after taxes (corrected for "non-cash" gains/losses) as of 30 June 2015, the annualized result for 2015 and the 4-year business plan (forecast).
-The 2014 impairment exercise was performed based on actual data as of 31 December 2014 and a 5 year forecasted plan. - Terminal cash flows were extrapolated using a constant growth rate of 1.5 percent (2014: 1.5 percent), which is based on the long-term growth assumption of the BNY Mellon SA.
-The forecast period is based on the BNY Mellon SA's forecasting horizon with respect to the operation of its activities. - A discount rate of 10 percent (2014: 8 percent) was applied in determining the recoverable amounts for the cash generating unit.
+- Cash flows were projected based on net earnings after taxes (corrected for "non-cash" gains/losses) as of 30 June 2016 and the 5-year business plan (forecast), including year 2016. - Terminal cash flows were extrapolated using a constant growth rate of 3 percent (2015: 1.5 percent), which is based on the long-term growth assumption of the BNY Mellon SA.
+The forecast period is based on the BNY Mellon SA's forecasting horizon with respect to the operation of its activities. - A discount rate of 10 percent (2015: 10 percent) was applied in determining the recoverable amounts for the cash generating unit.
 This discount rate used was aligned to the discount rate set for Asset Servicing business as per the BNY Mellon Group Accounting policies.
-In 2014 the discount rate was computed based on the BNY Mellon SA/NV's estimated cost of equity.